 OR

-(B) ‘No one is born hating another person because of the colour of his skin, or his background or his religion’.
+(B) ‘No one is born hating another person because of the color of his skin, or his background or his religion’.
 Do you agree?
-Elaborate on the basis of the chapter “Nelson Mandela-Long walk to freedom”.
+Elaborate based on the chapter “Nelson Mandela-Long Walk to Freedom”.
 [6]

 Answer:

-No one is truly born hating a person due to their skin, background or religion.
+No one is truly born hating a person due to their skin, background, or religion.
 It is the society that teaches one to be hateful against someone.
-The people need to be taught to hate someone.
+People need to be taught to hate someone.
 This means they can be taught to love too.
-In the chapter Nelson Mandela- Long walk to freedom, Nelson Mandela seems to be quite optimistic and says that even when he and his mates were pushed to their limits in prison, he still
+In the chapter Nelson Mandela- Long Walk to Freedom, Nelson Mandela seems to be quite optimistic and says that even when he and his mates were pushed to their limits in prison, he still

 Answer ANY ONE of the following two questions in about 100-120 words each (1 X 6 = 6)